matheus-xavier/liferay-learn/docs/dxp/7.2.x/en/platform/app-builder/02-custom-objects.md

 ## Deploying the Application

 A custom object can have multiple applications.
 To create an application, select a single form view, a single table view, and configure the deployment options for the app.
-The deployment can be of three main types, and multiple deployment options can be used for a single app:
+The deployment can be of three main types (described more fully in the introductory article):

-**Widget**
+1.  **Widget**
-: Deploy the app to the widget menu, and add it to a page using the Add Widgets menu, from Add &rarr; Widgets &rarr; App Builder.
-When you deploy the app as a widget, you'll really be deploying three versions of the app:

-1.  displays the table view by default but includes the Add button to access the form view
-2.  only shows the table view
-3.  only shows the form view

-**Standalone**
+1.  **Standalone**
-: Deploy the app to a dedicated page that's not part of a site and not visible to any navigation menu.
-This limits access to only people with the link.

-**Product Menu**
+1.  **Product Menu**

-: Deploy the app to the Control Panel, the Site Menu, or both.
-This gives you flexibility in deciding where your app's administrative Users will access the app.
+Once your deployment options are defined, click Deploy.
+The app is live!